EvanWY/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the car direction change rapidly, because the lane tracking algorithm relies on previous frame data.

-Another shortcoming could be ...
+Another shortcoming is that it couldn't handle corner very well because it assumes that lane line are straight.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use a line finding algorithm that support detecting curve to replace hough.

-Another potential improvement could be to ...
+Another potential improvement could be to make use of the color of the road.